Global19-atlassian-net/pbreports/doc/specs/mapping_stats.rst

-mapped_subread_concordance_mean  Mean Mapped Concordance               The mean concordance of subreads that mapped to the reference sequence mapped_subreads_n                Number of Subreads (mapped)           The number of subreads mapped to the reference sequence mapped_subread_bases_n           Number of Subread Bases (mapped)      The number of subread bases mapped to the reference sequence mapped_subread_readlength_mean   Subread Length Mean (mapped)          The mean length of subreads that mapped to the reference sequence mapped_subreadlength_n50         Subread Length N50 (mapped)           The subread length at which 50% of the mapped bases are in subreads longer than, or equal to, this value mapped_subreadlength_q95         Subread Length 95% (mapped)           The 95th percentile of length of subreads that mapped to the reference sequence mapped_subread_readlength_max    Subread Length Max (mapped)           The maximum length of subreads that mapped to the reference sequence
+mapped_subread_concordance_mean  Mean Mapped Concordance               The mean concordance of subreads that mapped to the reference sequence mapped_subreads_n                Number of Subreads (mapped)           The number of subreads mapped to the reference sequence mapped_subread_bases_n           Number of Subread Bases (mapped)      The number of subread bases mapped to the reference sequence mapped_subread_readlength_mean   Subread Length Mean (mapped)          The mean length of the mapped portion of subreads which mapped to the reference sequence mapped_subreadlength_n50         Subread Length N50 (mapped)           The subread length at which 50% of the mapped bases are in subreads longer than, or equal to, this value mapped_subreadlength_q95         Subread Length 95% (mapped)           The 95th percentile of length of subreads that mapped to the reference sequence mapped_subread_readlength_max    Subread Length Max (mapped)           The maximum length of subreads that mapped to the reference sequence